zlib-ng/minizip-ng/README.md

 #### Memory Streaming

-To unzip from a zip file in memory create a memory stream and pass it to the unzip open functions.
+To unzip from a zip file in memory pass the memory stream to the open function.
 ```
 uint8_t *zip_buffer = NULL;
 int32_t zip_buffer_size = 0;